Ambasdr

 From product design into founder-level product ownership.

-With a team that small, design, business, and engineering constraints were deeply connected.
-The work was less about handing off screens and more about continuously shaping the product with the team.
+On a team that small, design, business, and engineering decisions were tightly linked.
+The work was less about handing off screens and more about shaping the product with the team, continuously.

 Outcome

-Approaching launch with a validated waitlist and an evolving system.
+Approaching launch with a validated waitlist and a product still evolving.

-After roughly a year, Ambasdr grew from an early hiring hypothesis into a broader platform for professional and creative representation: 500 on the waitlist, ~20 beta users, 450+ research conversations, 15 onboarding iterations, a tested community of 50–100, and a cross-platform product spanning web, iOS, and Android.
+After about a year, Ambasdr grew from an early hiring hypothesis into a broader platform for professional and creative representation: 500 on the waitlist, around 20 beta users, 450+ research conversations, 15 onboarding iterations, a test community of 50 to 100 people, and a product spanning web, iOS, and Android.

 The direction is sharper now.
-Ambasdr isn't just helping people create a profile — it's helping them create a living representation of who they are, what they do, and why it matters.
+Ambasdr isn't about making another profile.
+It's about giving people a living representation of who they are, what they do, and why it matters.

 Designing an AI product taught me that representation is a trust problem.